himani2853/Airline-Database-Management-System/README.md

 The key learning outcomes from this project included database design, entity-relationship diagrams, integrity constraints, normalization, and the development of a command-line interface (CLI) to interact with the system.

-The project's database management system is known as Nimbus.